-Have you ever opened a box after a move and noticed that a few delicate items are broken?
+Have you opened a box after a move and noticed that a few delicate items were broken?
 Chances are these fragile items experienced some turbulence in transit, and without the proper protection in place, they shifted out of place and were damaged.

 In an effort to avoid these same adverse effects, businesses rely on custom foam inserts to complement a durable exterior in product packaging.
 Whether included in stock cases or custom-designed solutions, these inserts deliver precise protection for delicate products — all while distinguishing your brand in a positive manner.